The Common Black College Application: Step-by-Step Guide

 • Create Account

-• Or Login with your username and password if you already have an account
+• Or log in with your username and password if you already have an account

 Step 2: Start the Application

 Once your account creation is successful, you will be logged in to your dashboard.
-Click on get started to begin your application.
+Click on Get Started to begin your application.

 To complete your application successfully, fill out the information as seen on the page.